 A visionary architect and strategist who combines a unique understanding of urban places with a Midwest sensibility

 Dan’s passion for helping people design and plan better communities began with his small-town upbringing in Columbus, Nebraska, which inspired a lifelong interest in studying American towns and how they work best.
-He is the driving force behind the movement for “Missing Middle Housing,” a term he coined in 2010, which has been covered by Professional Builder, NextCity, On Common Ground (National Association of Realtors), Planetizen and AARP.
+He is the driving force behind the movement for “Missing Middle Housing,” a term he coined in 2010, which has been covered by The Washington Post, Professional Builder, NextCity, On Common Ground (National Association of Realtors), Planetizen and AARP.

 Dan has a deep understanding of the collaborative process that goes into designing and building communities and towns, and has a long track record of successful partnerships on projects ranging from small infill to large master plans.
 He is particularly focused on developing housing that meets the needs of a changing demographic audience and allowing builders and developers to target their projects for the widest possible range of buyers.